The-Marcy-Lab-School/breakthrough-unit-0-higher-order-array-methods/README.md

 ### Coding Problems

-## Utilize array methods where possible anv avoid using traditional for loops.
+## Utilize array methods where possible and avoid using traditional for loops.

 **1. Question**